qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ### Integration Tests

-Unit tests will not and cannot completely test Gitea alone.
+Unit tests will not and cannot completely test RIA Hub alone.
 Therefore, we have written integration tests; however, these are database dependent.

 ```bash